What is the Catholic Foundation for Northwest Indiana?

 Yes.
 The Catholic Foundation is an independently incorporated 501(c)(3) charitable organization.
 By law, no one can appropriate money from the Catholic Foundation for any purpose other than that for which it is specified.

-The Catholic Foundation pool of assets is professionally managed by Lakeside Wealth Management, with oversight by the Catholic Foundation Investment Committee.
+The Catholic Foundation pool of assets is professionally managed by CAPTRUST Financial Advisors, with oversight by the Catholic Foundation Investment Committee.

 Are the distributions made from an endowment to a parish considered income, thereby subject to the parish quota and CSA?